metacpan/metacpan-cpan-extracted/distros/F/File-Meta-Cache/README.md

 the file, appropriate calls to `seek` (or `pread`/`pwrite` via `IO::FD`) will need to be performed to set the position for correct IO operation.

-Each cached entry contains a `user_` field, which allows the user to store associated meta data with the entry.
+Each cached entry contains a `USER` field, which allows the user to store associated meta data with the entry.
 For example this could be used to store pre rendered HTTP headers (content-type, content-length, etag, modification headers, etc), which only need to be computed when the file was opened.

 Note this module is tuned for performance rather than nice programming style.
-Thus fields within a cache entry are accessible by their position in an array instead of a nice hash name or accessor methods.
+Thus fields within a cache entry are accessible by their position in an array instead of a nice hash name or accessors methods.

 # API